Federal Aviation Administration (FAA), DOT.

 |Install a T/R VCWS||20 work-hours × $85 per hour = $1,700||$28,274||$29,974||$8,662,486|

-According to the manufacturer, some of the costs of this proposed AD may be covered under warranty, thereby reducing the cost impact on affected individuals.
-We do not control warranty coverage for affected individuals.
-As a result, we have included all costs in our cost estimate.
+According to the manufacturer, some of the costs of this AD may be covered under warranty, thereby reducing the cost impact on affected individuals.
+The FAA does not control warranty coverage for affected individuals.
+As a result, the FAA has included all costs in this cost estimate.

 Authority for This Rulemaking